cornishcoder1/pp5-frontend-the-winding-path/README.md

 ![Features](src/assets/readme_screenshots/component_not_found.png)

 This component appears whenever a user tries to access an invalid url.
 It contributes to improved UX as the user is informed clearly and quickly that the page they are looking for does not exist.

-Related user stories:

-***As a user I can view the navigation bar on every page so that I can navigate easily around the application.***

 <br>